deanpemberton/music/index.md

 layout: default
 ---
-There are a number of Irish Music sessions around New Zealand but the number of musicians is relatively small - it's a long, long way from Clare to here.
+There are a number of Irish Music sessions around New Zealand but the number of musicians is relatively small.
+It's a long, long way from Clare to here.

 When musicians from different parts of the country get together at